BrickMMO/template-documentation-markdown/README.md

 # About Website Template

 Each system will have a `system-about` website built with [Markdown](https://daringfireball.net/projects/markdown/)/.
-This website will be used to track contributions, phases, and documentation.
+This website will be used to track contributions, versions, and documentation.
 This repo is a template for the `system-about` websites.
 These repos are named `system-about`.

 This template is built using [Markdown](https://daringfireball.net/projects/markdown/).
 Creating and editing these websites will only require a basic understanding of [Markdown](https://daringfireball.net/projects/markdown/)